2KurvaGaming/Network-V9-exam/notes/Network Topology.md

 🥅 Mesh (wireless **Ad hoc**) 🕸️ Mesh	Zigbee, some Wi-Fi Direct
   - Doesnt rely on any infrastructure (Cables,Routers,Servers or Wireless Access Points(WAPs)
   - All devices connect to other devices in a simple Peer to Peer Network
-  - Directly connect to each other W/O using a centralized device (Wifi Router or Access Point) 👉 Ea device is responsible for its own security and permissions
+  - Directly connected W/O using a centralized device (Wifi Router or Access Point) 👉 Ea device is responsible for its own security and permissions

 | Advantage | Useful |